9cb14c1ec0/opentaxsolver/OTS_2020/0_README.txt

   RPLCSTRNG_02

 History:
+    * 18.02 (2/11/2021) - Additional validation was added to test that numeric
+		entries are valid numbers for all forms.
+		For the Fed 1040:
+		  1. The Social Security worksheet lines 3+6 calculations were fixed.
+		  2. The circular dependency introduced in this year's taxes on Schedule-A and 1040 Lines 10b, 10c, and 11 -- which affects the itemization decision and amounts -- was addressed and cleaned up.
+		  3. A check-box option was added on Fed 1040 Schedule-A (line-18) to elect to itemize, even when less than standard deduction.
+		Fixed comment on Massachusetts template line 15.
+		A beta-version version of the updated California taxes was added.
+    * v18.01 (2/5/2021) - On Fed 1040, fixed line 10c sign, and Updates to the
+		new separated Town/State/zip entries.
     * v18.00 (1/25/2021) - Initial Release for Tax-Year 2020.
 		CA and NY state taxes are not included in this version because the states have not yet released their form instructions